Paul Bocuse: Contributions to French gastronomy

+Although associated with nouvelle cuisine, Bocuse would later say not seeing the point of "peas cut into quarters", adding: "For me, good cooking is when you lift the lid, it steams, it smells good and you can help yourself to seconds."

 Bocuse made many contributions to French gastronomy both directly and indirectly, because he had numerous students, many of whom have become notable chefs themselves.
 One of his students was Austrian Eckart Witzigmann, one of four Chefs of the Century and chef at the first German restaurant to receive three Michelin stars.
 Since 1987, the Bocuse d'Or has been regarded as the most prestigious award for chefs in the world (at least when French food is considered), and is sometimes seen as the unofficial world championship for chefs.
-Bocuse received numerous awards throughout his career, including the medal of Commandeur de la Légion d'honneur.
+Bocuse received numerous awards throughout his career, including the medal of commandeur of the Légion d'honneur.

 The Culinary Institute of America honoured Bocuse in their Leadership Awards Gala on 30 March 2011.
 He received the "Chef of the Century" award.
 In July 2012 the Culinary Institute of America announced in The New York Times that they would change the name of their Escoffier Restaurant to the Bocuse Restaurant, after a year-long renovation.

 In 1975, he created soupe aux truffes (truffle soup) for a presidential dinner at the Élysée Palace.
 Since then, the soup has been served in Bocuse's restaurant near Lyon as Soupe V.G.E., VGE being the initials of former president of France Valéry Giscard d'Estaing.

 Restaurants

 Bocuse's main restaurant, L'Auberge du Pont de Collonges, is a luxury establishment near Lyon, which has been serving a traditional menu for decades.
 It was one of only 27 restaurants in France to receive a three-star rating in 2017 by the Michelin Guide.
 However, it lost its record-breaking 55-year long 3-star rating in the 2020 Michelin Guide, sparking controversy in the French culinary world.
-He also operated a chain of brasseries in Lyon, named Le Nord, L'Est, Le Sud and L'Ouest, each of which specialize in a different aspect of French cuisine.
+He also operated a chain of brasseries in Lyon, named Le Nord, L'Est, Le Sud and L'Ouest, each of which specialise in a different aspect of French cuisine.

 Paul Bocuse's son, Jérôme, manages the "Les Chefs de France" restaurant which the elder Bocuse co-founded with Roger Vergé and Gaston Lenôtre and is located inside the French pavilion at Walt Disney World's EPCOT.

 Bocuse was considered an ambassador of modern French cuisine.
 He was honoured in 1961 with the title Meilleur Ouvrier de France.
 He had been apprenticed to Fernand Point, a master of classic French cuisine.
 Bocuse dedicated his first book to him.

-Institute Paul Bocuse Worldwide Alliance
+Institut Paul Bocuse Worldwide Alliance

 In 2004, the Institut Paul Bocuse Worldwide Alliance was created.
 In 2014, the Alliance brought together students of 14 nationalities for a course in Lyon.

-Notable alumni of the programme include Lebanese chef Tara Khattar.
+Notable alumni include the Lebanese chef Tara Khattar.